+7.2 The Board or a Committee of the Board should review the company's risk management framework at least annually to satisfy itself that it continues to be sound

+The key focus for the Company during the last 12 months was the progression of exploration and development activity related to the Jaguar Nickel Project culminating in the release of the Base Case Scoping Study in March 2021, which incorporated a review process undertaken for key risks related to the project.

-- 7.2 The Board or a Committee of the Board should review the company's risk management framework at least annually to satisfy itself that it continues to be sound - A formal annual review of the Company's risk management framework was not undertaken during the year due to the reduced size and scale of the organisation.
-Given the increase in activity late in the period associated with the acquisition of the Jaguar Project, the Audit Committee will oversee a formal risk review process to be carried out during 2020. - 7.3 A listed entity should disclose the structure and role of its internal audit function - The Company does not have an internal audit function due to its size and stage of development of its operations.
-The Board believes that the establishment of the Audit Committee, the conduct of external financial audits and the Board's and management's regular reviews of risk management and internal control processes are sufficient for a company of this size. - 7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social risks and how those risks are managed.
+7.3 A listed entity should disclose the structure and role of its internal audit function

+The Company does not have an internal audit function due to its size and stage of development of its operations.
+The Board believes that the establishment of the Audit Committee, the conduct of external financial audits and the Board's and management's regular reviews of risk management and internal control processes are sufficient for a company of this size.

+7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social risks and how those risks are managed.